 Weight - Being overweight or obese can place excess pressure on your coccyx when sitting down and cause coccydynia or worsen an existing condition.
 If you are very slim, you may also develop coccydynia due to not having enough fat on your buttocks to prevent your coccyx from rubbing against the surrounding tissues.

-Aging - As we age, the small cartilage discs holding the coccyx in place can wear down and become more tightly fused, placing more stress on the coccyx leading to pain.
+Aging - As we age, the small cartilage discs holding the coccyx in place can wear down and become more tightly fused, placing more stress on the coccyx and leading to pain.

-Exercise Programs to help Tailbone Pain
+Exercise Programs to Help Tailbone Pain